retro16/acsi2stm/doc/quick_start.md

 * Put some screws to hold the unit in place.
   If you need screws, you can unscrew the hex screws of the Modem or Printer socket.
-* Power the unit via the USB-C port.
 * Optionally, you can plug other devices such as an UltraSatan on the IDC20 socket.

-### Installing using the UltraSatan port
+### Installing using the UltraSatan (IDC20) port

 If you mounted an IDC20 socket, you can connect the ACSI2STM unit through it instead of the DB19 port.
 This is useful if you have other IDC20 devices.

-Power the unit via the USB-C port.
+You can connect things on both the DB19 and IDC20 ports at the same time.

 Using the unit